tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ## Matrix Math Functions

-TensorFlow provides several operations that you can use to add basic mathematical functions for matrices to your graph.
+TensorFlow provides several operations that you can use to add linear algebra functions on matrices to your graph.

 - - -